 As a spare time juggler and stiltwalker, Richard had long known the UK needed a circus school, but seeing a converted secondary school thriving as a training ground for circus artists in Belgium, strengthened his resolve to make it happen in the UK.

 Inspired by the upswell of interest in what was then referred to as “new circus” with its vibrant human creativity and counter culture politics, Richard took a truly daring leap of faith investing in an old building in St Agnes Bristol to open up Fool Time, Centre for Circus Skills and Performing Arts.

 On 1st April 1986 Fool Time, the first professional circus school in the UK and the first English language circus school in the world, opened its doors.
 Supported by Audrey Michel who ran the building and raised the money, and by Franki Anderson who helped develop the courses, Fool Time was active from 1986 to 1993.
-It was succeeded by Circomedia (established 1994 on the same site by Helen Crocker and Bim Mason, two of Fool Time’s principal teachers).
+It was succeeded by Circomedia (established 1994 on the same site by Helen Crocker and Bim Mason, two of Fool Time’s principle teachers).
 Fool Time attracted students from all over the world, making it possible to train as a circus or physical theatre artist without having to run away with the circus (unless you wanted to, that is!).

 Fool Time was a trail-blazing venture at the forefront of the contemporary circus movement which was gathering momentum right across Britain and Europe in the 1980s.
 Its legacy can be seen across all fields of artistic endeavour.